Transient fault handling

 Create a mock of the resource or service that returns a range of errors that the real service may return.
 Ensure you cover all the types of error that your retry strategy is designed to detect.

-Force transient errors to occur by temporarily disabling or overloading the service if it is a custom service that you created and deployed (you should not, of course, attempt to overload any shared resources or shared services within Azure).
+Force transient errors to occur by temporarily disabling or overloading the service if it is a custom service that you created and deployed (of course, you should not attempt to overload any shared resources or shared services within Azure).

 For HTTP-based APIs, consider using the FiddlerCore library in your automated tests to change the outcome of HTTP requests, either by adding extra roundtrip times or by changing the response (such as the HTTP status code, headers, body, or other factors).
 This enables deterministic testing of a subset of the failure conditions, whether transient faults or other types of failure.
 For more information, see FiddlerCore.
 For examples of how to use the library, particularly the HttpMangler class, examine the source code for the Azure Storage SDK.